 The prying tool can be anything you can use to pry/remove the headphone pads.
-You could use an unused plastic card, a dull butter knife, or even your fingers.
+You can buy a professional prying tool in any tech store.
+Or, if you want to save some cash, you can also use an unused plastic card, a dull butter knife, or even your fingers.
 Anything can work as long as it can get in between and separate the headphone pads from the headphones without damaging the latter.

 4. Old Toothbrush

 The old toothbrush (or any other brush with similar bristles) will be used to clean the dust and old tape/glue residue left behind by the old headphone pads.

 Before you proceed with taking off the headphone pads from your headset, it’s important to know that these pads are attached differently depending on the model of your headphones.